ahh1539/WebCheckers/docs/DesignDoc.md

 > section will follow the same instructions that are given for the UI
 > Tier above._

+> The application consists simply of the Game- and PlayerLobby which track the users currently online and the active games.
+The GameCenter class in the Application tier contains the Game- and PlayerLobby.

 ### Model Tier
 > _Provide a summary of the Application tier of your architecture.
 This
 > section will follow the same instructions that are given for the UI
 > Tier above._

+> The base class for the Model is the game.
+Within the game, we have two BoardViews representing the renderings for each player.
+Each BoardView is made of a collection of Rows, which are a collection of Spaces.
+The spaces can be white or black, and may contain a piece.
+The pieces may be single or king and their moving capabilities depend on whether or not they are kings.

 ### Design Improvements
 > _Discuss design improvements that you would make if the project were